mapbox/awesome-vector-tiles/README.md

 - [t-rex](https://github.com/pka/t-rex/) - MVT server in a single executable written in Rust.
 Serves tiles from PostGIS supporting custom tile grids.
 - [OSM Scout Server](https://rinigus.github.io/osmscout-server/) - Maps server providing vector and raster tiles, geocoder, and router.
 Designed to be used on Linux (mobile and PC) to provide offline maps; written in C++
 - [postserve](https://github.com/openmaptiles/postserve) - A small Python based tileserver using ST_AsMVT and ST_AsMVTGeom to generate vector tiles on the fly.
 Designed for use with PostGIS 2.4 and the OpenMapTiles project
-- [SpatialServer (PGRestAPI)](https://github.com/spatialdev/PGRestAPI) - A multi-purpose GeoSpatial NodeJS web server created at [SpatialDev](http://spatialdev.com) that not only serves MBTiles stuffed with vector tiles, it can also cut vector tiles on the fly from a PostGIS database. :warning: [_No longer maintained_](https://github.com/spatialdev/PGRestAPI/issues/142#issuecomment-231132808).
+- [SpatialServer (PGRestAPI)](https://github.com/spatialdev/PGRestAPI) - A multi-purpose GeoSpatial NodeJS web server created at [SpatialDev](http://spatialdev.com) that not only serves MBTiles stuffed with vector tiles, it can also cut vector tiles on the fly from a PostGIS database. [:warning:](https://github.com/spatialdev/PGRestAPI/issues/142#issuecomment-231132808) No longer maintained.
 - [OpenMapTiles](https://github.com/openmaptiles) - Set of open-source tools for self-hosting of OpenStreetMap maps in more than 50 languages.
 It provides both raster as well as vector tiles, WMS and WMTS services for GIS programs, support for JavaScript viewers and mobile SDK.
 - [Hastile](https://github.com/sitewisely/hastile) - Haskell web server using PostGIS to deliver vector tiles.

 ## Low-level utilities

-- [mapbox-gl-function](https://github.com/mapbox/mapbox-gl-function) - Mapbox GL style function evaluator
-- [mapbox-gl-filter-simplify](https://github.com/mapbox/mapbox-gl-filter-simplify) - Simplifies and complexifies filters in Mapbox GL Styles
 - [vt-pbf](https://github.com/anandthakker/vt-pbf) serialize JavaScript objects representing vector tiles into binary Protocol Buffer encodings of vector tiles
+- [vtzero](https://github.com/mapbox/vtzero) - minimalist vector tile decoder and encoder in C++
 - [mvt-fixtures](https://github.com/mapbox/mvt-fixtures/) - a suite of valid and invalid test fixtures according to the Mapbox Vector Tile spec versions.
 Includes simplified unit test fixtures and real-world fixtures to test your encoders and decoders.
 - [zellige](https://github.com/sitewisely/zellige) - command line utility written to convert GeoJSON to MVT.
+- [mapbox-gl-function](https://github.com/mapbox/mapbox-gl-function) - Mapbox GL style function evaluator :warning: now maintained as party of mapbox-gl-js
+- [mapbox-gl-filter-simplify](https://github.com/mapbox/mapbox-gl-filter-simplify) - Simplifies and complexifies filters in Mapbox GL Styles :warning: removed

 ## Articles